kennylomax/TutorialsAsCode/journeys/TutorialAsCode_1.1_WiringUpLocalKymaToALocalSpartacus/README.md

 ## Prerequisites

-- You have completed [TutorialAsCode1: Running CCV2 and Spartacus locally](https://github.com/kennylomax/TutorialsAsCode/tree/main/journeys/TutorialAsCode1LocalCCV2AndSpartacus)  where you had
+- You have completed [TutorialAsCode1: Running CCV2 and Spartacus locally](https://github.com/kennylomax/TutorialsAsCode/tree/main/journeys/TutorialAsCode_1.0_LocalCCV2AndSpartacus)  where you had
-  - a running Commerce Backoffice at https://localhost:9002/backoffice
+  - a running Commerce  at https://localhost:9002
   - a running Spartacus at https://localhost:4200
-  - and have stopped it again (use ./hybrisserver.sh stop)
+  - and have stopped them again (use ./hybrisserver.sh stop to stop Commerce, and ctrl-c from your yarn start command)
 - You have Docker running
 - You are using [JDK  11.x.x](https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html).
 To switch java versions on a Mac, see [here](https://medium.com/@devkosal/switching-java-jdk-versions-on-macos-80bc868e686a)
 - You have downloaded, personalized and sourced the file journeysetupexample.sh: